+Similarly, Christ's own death and resurrection needs to be applied.
+To be made partakers of His salvific work on the cross, it must be put on us and in us personally.
+This happens by the Word itself when we hear the Gospel and believe it in faith.
 Like St. Paul said, "Faith comes through hearing, and hearing through the Word of Christ."
-But that Word comes to us also when it joins itself to visible elements, therefore making the Sacraments means of grace.
-In this way, the Sacraments aren't additional to the Gospel but are the very Gospel of Jesus Christ distributed to believers.
-If we wouldn't think to pit the preaching of the Gospel against the Gospel itself, then we shouldn't pit the Sacraments of the Gospel against the Gospel either.
+But it also happens when that Word is joined to an element and becomes a Visible Word.
+By the Sacraments, Christ's self-offering is applied to us personally.
+We eat His body and drink His blood in Holy Communion; we are washed in His blood by Baptism; and His blood covers particular sins by the Absolution spoken in Confession.
+These means of grace, therefore, aren't additional to the Gospel but are the very Gospel of Jesus Christ distributed to believers.
+If we wouldn't think to pit the preaching of the Gospel (Word) against the Gospel itself (Christ's atonement), then we shouldn't pit the Sacraments of the Gospel (Visible Word) against the Gospel either.